Mahdi2912/Daily-Fun/daily_digest.md

 💬 Daily Quote #3:
 "Do what you feel in your heart to be right - for you'll be criticized anyway." — Eleanor Roosevelt

+🧐 Fun Fact #1:
+511 is the number of collaborators mathematician Paul Erdős had.